Sophie's Journey - Chapter 10

 "It is the sound of us getting closer to the valley, Emma," Sophie said, though her own head throbbed with the relentless clatter of the tracks.

-The night to Toledo was cold.
-The lake spray cut right through them, and the children curled under one damp blanket while the engine groaned below.
+The trip to Toledo was cold.
+Lake spray soaked them, and the children huddled together under a damp blanket while the engine made noise below.

 Peder Mortenson stood near the edge of their group, his arms crossed over his chest as he watched a harried conductor argue with Elder Willie.
 "They don't know what to do with us, Sister Petersen," Mortenson said, his voice carrying that familiar, dry edge of pragmatism.
 "To them, we are a spilled sack of grain.
 Too much to clean up, and not worth the effort to save."